5348 Lanier Islands Parkway Buford, GA 30518

 Advanced Restorative Dentistry Training

-Buford, GA dentist Dr. Alla Brown earned her Doctor of Medical Dentistry (DMD) degree from the Medical College of Georgia in Augusta.
-While in dental school, she had the opportunity to travel to Ecuador on a mission trip, where she was able to provide much-needed dental care to remote villages.
+Restorative dentist in Buford GABuford, GA dentist Dr. Alla Brown earned her Doctor of Medical Dentistry (DMD) degree from the Medical College of Georgia in Augusta.
+While in dental school, she had the opportunity to travel to Ecuador on a mission trip, where she provided much-needed dental care to remote villages.

 Postgraduate training is extremely important to Dr. Brown, who strives to stay on the cutting edge of modern restorative dentistry.
 She has completed numerous courses and is a member of many local and national dental organizations.

-Dr. Amanda Newberry is passionate about learning and believes that keeping up with the newest advances in dental technology and techniques is essential to providing the best care.
+Dr. Amanda Newberry is passionate about learning and believes that staying up-to-date with the latest advances in dental technology and techniques is essential to providing the best care.
 Dr. Newberry strives to provide comprehensive restorative dentistry of the highest quality to her patients by completing hundreds of hours of continuing education courses, as well as regular participation in study groups.

 Multi-Disciplinary Approach

 Our dentists take a multi-disciplinary approach to treating restorative dentistry patients.
-In many cases, multiple treatments are needed to properly restore health and function to the mouth.
+In many cases, multiple treatments are necessary to fully restore the health and function of the mouth.
 Cosmetic dentistry can also be incorporated to provide aesthetically pleasing, natural-looking results.

 Restorative Dentistry FAQs